eichblatt/deadstream/index.md

 As a listener, if you are getting into the spirit of the show, you are not ready for that energy yet.
 So, I add a 10 minute silence (which could be crowd noises, or a [mixture of audio submissions from deadheads](#crowdsourced-background-noise) between sets.

-### crowdsourced background noise
+### crowdsourced background noise?

+## Every Tape is Findable
+The time machine automatically chooses what it estimates to be the "best" tape of a given show.
+But by pressing and holding the "select" button, you can select any tape from the stages date.
+So, every tape from the archive is available.
+If you are a taper, thank you!

+## Experience Mode
+If you were at the show, you wouldn't know what the next song was going to be.
+You might just have to wait for El Paso to come around to go to the bathroom, because there was no pause button.
+By pressing the "month" knob, the time machine can take you there.
+Press "month" again to regain the illusion of control.

-## "On Tour" mode
+## "On Tour" Mode
 When in "On Tour" mode, the user chooses a year with the Year Knob, and then waits for the show to begin!
+Once it begins,you remain in "Experience Mode" until the show ends, or you leave the tour.

 ### start time
 Since we don't know the exact starting time of the shows, for now anyway, the show will start at a random time after the nominal start time (if we know that) or 8:00 pm (in your local time zone).
 We could play [crowd noise](#crowdsourced-background-noise) during the pre-show interval.